-All pupils and their parents sign an ICT home-school agreement at the beginning of each new academic year which, for Upper School girls, is incorporated into their pupil planner.
+All pupils and their parents sign an ICT home-school agreement at the beginning of each new academic year which, for Prep School girls, is incorporated into their pupil planner.
 The school holds regular assemblies and events on e-safety to raise awareness and this also forms an important element of ICT lessons.

 All staff receive training and updates on online safety and this forms an integral and considered part of the school's overarching approach to safeguarding.
-All staff and pupils received online safety training in February 2022 in the form of an Online Safety assembly to pupils and a twilight session delivered to staff.
+All staff and pupils received online safety training with the National College in February 2023 in the form of an Online Safety assembly to pupils .
 The latter half of the spring term is dedicated to online safety in ICT lessons.